Skip to content

 Inflation Reduction Act and Solar Credits

 [1] Wait a minute!
 I thought the new Inflation Reduction Act (August 16, 2022) now allows nonprofit organizations to receive the benefit of the 30% tax credit.
 For nonprofit exempt organizations, this appears to be true.
 For HOAs it may not be true as they file either a 1120 or 1120-H tax return which are corporation tax returns.
 For churches it’s not clear as the religious exemption results in no tax return requirement.
+However, it does look like they would file a 990-T return.
 The early guidelines appear to say the credit is available by the type of tax return filed.
 In summary, it’s too early to know for sure how this will play out for any of these organizations until the regulations are issued.
 Since the intent of the new rules is to make the 30% tax credit available, there’s hope the regulations, once issued, resolve this.

 [2] Nonprofit organizations, churches and HOAs are many times preyed upon by unscrupulous vendors and this is especially true in the solar business environment.
 The to be good to be true deal can strap the organization into a 25 year catastrophic agreement.
 Case in point: the HOA signed a “good deal, no down payment” solar contract that resulted in a $1,300,000 loss over the next 25 years with no control over the solar energy asset.